rtshkmr/tp/docs/DeveloperGuide.md

 **3. Command History**

-Keeping in line with TBM's time-conscious target users who prefer using CLIs, we implemented a command history to provide an authentic CLI experience and to increase user-friendliness.
+Keeping in line with **_TBM_**'s time-conscious target users who prefer using CLIs, we implemented a command history to provide an authentic CLI experience and to increase user-friendliness.

 **4. Code Clean-up**